Meghanaramesha/BLOG/GitBook_Content/Influencers/RZain/Politique de confidentialit  Comprendre vos donnes personnelles.md

 **App Name:** SisterFit
 **Developer:** Rzain Consulting

-Rzain Consulting (“we”, “our”, “us”) is committed to protecting your privacy.
+Rzain Consulting (â€œweâ€, â€œourâ€, â€œusâ€) is committed to protecting your privacy.
 This Privacy Policy explains how we handle your information in the **SisterFit app**.

 ---